Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

     }
 });

-// Create the proxy and register it as a middleware serviceProxy.createProxy(app);
+// Create the proxy and assigne a route for proxied requests serviceProxy.createProxy(app);

 ```

 The `serviceProxy.addProxiedServices` method accepts service descriptors which should have two properties: `host` and `port`.

-When `serviceProxy.createProxy` is called, it registers the proxy as a `Connect` middleware and assigns the route `/services/:name/*` to every registered service.
+When `serviceProxy.createProxy` is called, it assigne a `Express` route `/services/:name/*` that is common for each registered service.

+>**Note**: Since `createProxy` method assigns a route for your application you had better to invoke it after all your middleware.

 ## Consuming proxied services from Frontend